 An adequate settlement should put you back economically where you would have been had the accident never occurred.
 It should also provide adequate compensation for intangible injuries like pain and emotional distress.
 Dealing with insurance adjuster is never easy, but this guide hopefully provided information for how to secure a favorable settlement.

-If you need help, reach out to us today.
+If you need help, reach out to us today online or call (509) 866-4166 to schedule a free case consultation.
 One of the Yakima personal injury lawyers at Kapuza Lighty will gladly meet with you to discuss your case.